 Advantages of using a Laundromat

 Not have to do laundry everyday

-Everyone who has an RV washer and dryer has said they do at least one load of laundry every day because the cycles take so long.
+Everyone who has a washer and dryer in their RV has said they do at least one load of laundry every day because the wash cycles take so long.
 Who wants to be doing laundry all the time?
 And having visited some of our friends who have their own laundry machines running them, we’ve felt them shake the whole RV.

 Laundry is done in less than 2 hours

 For us though, Dan is back from the laundromat or campground laundry in less than two hours.
 Typically, he has two to three loads to wash and dry.
 He can put each load in separate washers and then, dryers; all simultaneously.